tlycken/julia/doc/manual/metaprogramming.rst

     julia> y
     "barbar"

 So, we see that in the body of the ``stagedfunction``, ``x`` is the *type* of the passed argument, and the value returned by the ``stagedfunction``, is the result of evaluating the quoted expression we returned from the definition, now with the *value* of ``x``.

-What happens if we evaluate ``foo`` again, with a type that we have already used?
+What happens if we evaluate ``foo`` again with a type that we have already used?

 ...doctest::

     julia> foo(4)
     16

 Note that there is no printout of ``Int64``.
 The body of the ``stagedfunction`` is only executed *once*, when the method for that specific set of argument types is compiled.
 After that, the expression returned from the ``stagedfunction`` on the first invocation is re-used as the method body.

-We can utilize this to do slightly weirder things:
+The example staged function ``foo`` above did not do anything a normal function ``foo(x)=x*x`` could not do, except printing the the type on the first invocation.
+However, the power of a staged function lies in its ability to compute different quoted expression depending on the types passed to it:

 ...doctest::